AlexDralur/cosycoffee/README.md

 ### **Target Audiences:**

+- Users interested in coffee.
-- Users interested in motorcycles.
+- Users interested in speciality coffee.
-- Users interested in interact with other people with shared loved for motorcycles.
+- Users interested in a premium experience with coffee.
-- Users interested in share their experiences.
+- Users interested in having good quality coffee at their own property.
+- Users interested in making high quality coffee at home.
 ​

 ### **User Stories:**